CommitteeOfZero/committeeofzero.github.io/projects/2023-02-03-chn-walkthrough.markdown

 ### Bad Ending

 Chapter 6<br>
-To get the bad ending, select any deviation from below.
+To get the bad ending, invert the answers below.

 To proceed with the Common Route, select:
 <details>